 From my own life, I know that relationships can be not only a source of great pain, but also a powerful agent for mutual healing, growth, and joy.

 With that in mind, I’ve devoted many years to studying Sue Johnson’s EFT (Emotionally Focused Couples Therapy) and Stan Tatkin’s PACT (Psychobiological Approach to Couples Therapy).
 I blend the two in a distinctive way to encourage clients to cultivate new experiences that reprogram the brain and lead to enduring change.

-I am the author of Conspiring to Heal: A Love Story, a memoir about my family’s journey to live and love whole-heartedly in the face of illness and death.
-It is a benediction to the transformative power of love and devotion.
+I am the author of Conspiring to Heal: A Love Story, a memoir about choosing to live whole-heartedly in the face of fear, illness, and death.
+It is a benediction to the transformative power of love, courage, and devotion.